 Finally, we will also point out a few options for self guided walks so you can see the pristine Carpathian forest at your own pace and have some private time.

-We don’t use any hides or artificial feeding or other ways of altering wildlife behaviour.
+What’s most important.. we don’t use any hides or artificial feeding or other ways of altering wildlife behaviour.
 Instead, we offer an unscathed nature and real wildlife experience.

-Day 8: transfer to Kraków, finish by 15:00
+Transfer to Kraków, finish by 15:00.

-We meet at 11:00 in the morning 12 September downtown Kraków in front of the Sheraton Grand Hotel › and transfer to our hotel in the Bieszczady Mts.
+We meet at 11:00 in the morning 18 September 2021 downtown Kraków in front of the Sheraton Grand Hotel › and transfer to our hotel in the Bieszczady Mts.
 If you arrive by train or a car – contact us for detailed directions.

 Our hotel is a comfortable 3-star venue, beautifully located in the forest, 2.5 km (30 mins walk) from the small town of Czarna.
 A perfect location for our daily outings and self exploration, with Wolves and Bears visiting right behind the hotel at night.

-On the 8th day, we transfer you back to Kraków.
+On the last day, we transfer you back to Kraków.
 We plan to arrive by 15:00.
 Basic participation costs include the transfer, accommodation, plentiful breakfasts and 3-course dinners.
 If you feel like watching wildlife on your own – it’s all you pay for.
 You will even receive a detailed map of the area and suggestions for self guided walks to help your personal exploration.

 Wildlife watching trips are optional; charged on the spot

-On the grounds of our hotel we will run the Festival Office where you will be able to find out and subscribe to our guided wildlife watching trips on a daily basis.
+On the grounds of our lodge we will run the Festival Office where you will be able to find out and subscribe to our guided wildlife watching trips on a daily basis.
 We will offer at least 3–4 different trips each day according to current wildlife situation and weather.
 These trips include transportation, guiding and all entry fees.